Niobe Clematis flowers

 When it comes to red flowers in this species, it's hard to beat this variety which features the deepest ruby-red flowers you can imagine with contrasting yellow centers; outstanding color for screening

 Niobe Clematis features showy dark red star-shaped flowers with yellow anthers at the ends of the branches from early to mid summer.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The compound leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Niobe Clematis is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.